-We invite you to join us on this exciting expedition on the eastern coast of Newfoundland for 7 days as we photograph the natural wonders of the 16th largest island in the world.
-During these 7 days we will photograph Newfoundland’s spectacular coastlines, lighthouses, icebergs, whales, puffins, northern gannets, thick-billed murres, and much, much more.
-In addition we have arranged for 3 private boat charters to photograph the whales, icebergs, and puffins.
+We invite you to join us on this exciting expedition on the eastern coast of Newfoundland for seven days as we photograph the natural wonders of the 16th largest island (150K square miles) in the world.
+During these seven days, we will photograph Newfoundland’s spectacular coastlines, lighthouses, icebergs, whales, puffins, and so much more.

-June 25, 2017: Arrive in St. Johns, Newfoundland and meet everyone at the hotel in St. Johns.
-Your arrival should be before dinnertime.
-We will meet for a group dinner and discuss the itinerary for the week.
+June 25, 2019: Arrive in St. John's, Newfoundland, and meet everyone at the hotel for a group dinner, get to know each other, and to discuss the itinerary for the workshop.

 - All meals during the workshop

 - Transportation, including guide tips, during the workshop

 - Photographic guiding and instruction from two pros

 - Fun, inspiration and a great time!